Antiquake-rs/antiquake-rs/DEVNOTES.md

 #### Next Steps

+- upgrade src/client/mod so that the client has a 'PhysicalGameState' which is a virtual machine that advances by 33ms ticks.
+This virtual machine is a replica to that which is on the server.

 - Improve the networking code so it is more like QuakeWorld (client side prediction and rubber banding -- clients just need to know abt physics engine and sim it themselves )